Plug in SC helps electric vehicle drivers find charging stations - South Carolina Radio Network

 The Palmetto Clean Fuels Coalition is helping drivers of electric vehicles find charging stations in South Carolina.

-Maeve Mason, Senior Energy Specialist with the ORS Energy Office said the state’s infrastructure is a limiting factor for people who may be considering owning an electric vehicle.
+ORS Senior Energy Specialist Maeve Mason said the state’s infrastructure is a limiting factor for those who may be considering an electric vehicle.

-“South Carolina has a somewhat fragmented and often hard to find electric vehicle infrastructure,” she said.
-“Therefore we thought to develop this campaign to unify EV stakeholders and standardize signage and pavement marking so it’s easier for folks to find, thereby increasing adoption.”
+“South Carolina has a somewhat fragmented and often hard-to-find electric vehicle infrastructure,” she said.
+“Therefore, we thought to develop this campaign to unify EV (electric vehicle) stakeholders and standardize signage and pavement marking so it’s easier for folks to find, thereby increasing adoption.”

-A vehicle market study commissioned by Palmetto Clean Fuels concluded people were hesitant to buy electric vehicles because of concerns about limitations due to lack of charging stations.
+A vehicle market study commissioned by Palmetto Clean Fuels concluded potential buyers were often hesitant to purchase electric vehicles because of concerns about a lack of charging stations.

-“Palmetto Clean Fuels hopes that this signage will encourage EV (electric vehicle) adoption, that people will see that these charging stations are here, know where they’re located,” Landon Masters, Energy Specialist with the ORS said.
-“A lot of EV owners, they know where these charging stations exist but those that don’t own EVs don’t know that they could buy an EV and maybe charge in the parking garage that’s right beside their work.”
+“Palmetto Clean Fuels hopes that this signage will encourage EV adoption, that people will see that these charging stations are here, know where they’re located,” ORS energy specialist Landon Masters said.
+“A lot of EV owners know where these charging stations exist.
+But those that don’t own EVs don’t know that they could buy an EV and maybe charge in the parking garage that’s right beside their work.”

-“We really hope to bring awareness to the EV charging infrastructure that currently exists and hopefully try to encourage those that maybe are on the fence about whether or not to get an electric vehicle, kind of show them the possibilities, that those charging stations do exist, that they are there, they frequently aren’t being used,” Mason said.

-“It’s the chicken or the egg scenario,” said Jim Woods, Project Manager for Clean Energy Products at Shealy Electrical Wholesalers, who hosted the campaign ribbon-cutting Tuesday.
+“It’s the chicken or the egg scenario,” Shealy Electrical Wholesalers clean energy project manager Jim Woods said.
+The company hosted the campaign ribbon-cutting Tuesday.
 “Will you get a car and worry about range anxiety and are there enough stations?
 Or do they get the stations out?
 So it’s a collaborative effort now to deploy these charging stations.”

-Shealy Electrical Wholesalers was one of the first companies in the state to adopt the new standardized signage for the charging station at its office on Saxe Gotha Road in West Columbia.
+Shealy Electrical Wholesalers was one of the first companies in the state to adopt the new standardized signage for the charging station at its West Columbia office.
 It will cost about $440 to standardize the signs and pavement painting for each charging station.

 Click here for more information on Plug in SC.